At least some versions of artificial intelligence are attempts not merely to model human intelligence, but to make computers and robots...

 John, Ken and McClelland continue the conversation.
 They discuss practical applications for connectionist systems in computer science, the effect our emotions have on learning, and some objections to connectionism.

-- Roving Philosophical Reporter April Demboski (seek to 5:00).
-April talks to us about talking to computers.
+- Roving Philosophical Report (seek to 5:00): April Dembosky talks to us about talking to computers.